ifly6/Communique/README.md

      - For example, `region:Europe, +tag:WA` would find all members of Europe, and then return the list of nations which are also WA members.
      - `region:Europe, -tag:WA` does the opposite, where it finds all member of Europe and then removes all WA members.
+     - Note that in both cases above, substitute `,` with a new line.
      - While we strongly recommend putting each recipient on each line, it is possible to use commas as well.
-   - This format system should be identical with the vanilla recipients system used in NationStates
+   - This format system should be similar to the vanilla recipients system used in NationStates.
+Use new lines to separate instead of `,` or `;`, as both are used in the extended recipients syntax.
-   - In build `6`, a Recruitment wizard was added.
-Simply use `flag:recruit` (or go into the menu) as your recipient to bring it up.
-Note that `flag:recruit` is not compatible with sending a telegram to any other nations.
-You can also specify regions to exclude from recruitment using the `-region:[name]` syntax.

-5. Click the 'Parse' button to see a list of all your recipients.
-When ready, click the 'Send' button to send the telegrams.
+5. Click the 'Send' button to get a preview and confirmation for your recipients.
+Approve the confirmation to send.

 6. You can save all the keys and all your recipients to a file.
 The file (if your calls completed without any errors) will include your client, secret, and telegram keys; as well as the recipients of the file, and the people to which the file was already sent.
 Do not share this file.
-You can load these files from disc to restore a previous configuration (or, create them by hand and skip manual configuration).
+You can load these files from disc to restore a previous configuration.

 ### Technical Information ####
-This program reports its UserAgent to the NationStates API as follows:
+This program reports its `UserAgent` to the NationStates API as follows:
 * `NationStates JavaTelegram (maintained by Imperium Anglorum, used by <client key>)` when sending telegrams and
 * `NS API request; maintained by Imperium Anglorum, email: cyrilparsons.london@gmail.com; see IP.` when requesting information from the API